 London is an epic city.
 There aren’t just pubs on every corner – you’ll also find museums, galleries, street markets and historical sites all over.
-You’ve got world renowned restaurants serving just about any cuisine you can think of as well rooftop bars overlooking the cityscape and all kinds of events popping up around town.
+You’ve got world renowned restaurants serving just about any cuisine you can think of at anytime of the day as well rooftop bars overlooking the cityscape and all kinds of events popping up around town.
 An unbelievable amount of stuff to do, see, buy, eat and drink has been packed into London.
 Take a peek at our favourite bits!

 There are so many ways to see London as a city.
 You can walk, cycle, catch a bus, jump on the famous London Underground or even try a little river cruise along the Thames.
 Each of these gives you a unique perspective of the capital.
 But one of the best ways to explore this city is to follow the Jubilee Walkway.

 The 15-mile path (you definitely don’t have to do it all – just pick and choose your fave bits) takes visitors to some of London’s best landmarks.
 Trail along the Southbank past the Tate Modern, full of weird and wonderful modern art, and down to the Houses of Parliament with Big Ben.
 Walk through St James’s Park, teeming with squirrels and swans, before coming across Trafalgar Square, The National Gallery and the British Museum.
 The walk even includes the Tower of London, Tower Bridge, St Paul’s Cathedral and more!
 It’s the perfect introduction to London.
 Other great walks include those along the Regent’s Canal, Princess Diana’s Memorial Walk and the Jubilee Greenway.